panndda/SQL-murder-mystery/Story.md

+## STEP 1
-The detective has provided with some information about the missing file, the goal at this stage is to retrieve the corresponding crime scene report from  the police department’s database.
+The goal at this stage is to retrieve the corresponding crime scene report from the police department’s database.
 To do this, a couple of queries were written to query the database in order to get the desired data from the crime_scene_report table which houses data about crimes.

 ```sql